-The PRESS project aims at promoting early detection and prevention of sexual harassment/ violence, with a particular focus on gender-based cyber sexual violence, and at offering support services to women, young people, and LGBTIQ victims or potential victims of these types of gender based violence.
+The PRESS project aims tο promote early detection and prevention of sexual harassment/ violence, with a particular focus on gender-based cyber sexual violence, and offering support services to women, young people, and LGBTIQ victims or potential victims of these types of gender-based violence.

 - Support persons with experiences of gender-based violence, through the operation of a pilot, holistic support center in Athens

-- Provide professionals in 4 key professional areas with knowledge, materials and resources for the support of persons who have experienced sexual harassment, sexual violence including cyber sexual violence.
+- Provide professionals in 4 key professional areas with knowledge, materials, and resources for supporting persons who have experienced sexual harassment, and sexual violence including cyber sexual violence.